lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 ) public payable returns (bytes memory result)
 ```

-The function executes a call on any other smart contracts, transfers value, or deploys a new smart contract.
+Executes a call on any other smart contracts, transfers value, or deploys a new smart contract.

 The `operationType` can be the following: